French boats stage protest off Jersey in fishing row | DW | 06.05.2021

 Fishing rights and access to each other's waters proved an emotive issue both in the Brexit campaign, and later in the negotiations between the UK and the EU.

-More than once during the Brexit process, and on the domestic campaign trail, as here in 2019, Prime Minister Boris Johnson opted for some fishy photo ops
+More than once during the Brexit process, Prime Minister Boris Johnson has opted for some fishy photo ops

 fb/msh (AFP, Reuters)